Actipro/WPF-Controls/Documentation/topics/navigation/zoomcontentcontrol-features/view-manipulation.md

 The [ZoomContentControl](xref:@ActiproUIRoot.Controls.Navigation.ZoomContentControl) includes a `ScrollViewer` in the default control template.
 The visibility of associated scrollbars can be customized using the [HorizontalScrollBarVisibility](xref:@ActiproUIRoot.Controls.Navigation.ZoomContentControl.HorizontalScrollBarVisibility) and/or [VerticalScrollBarVisibility](xref:@ActiproUIRoot.Controls.Navigation.ZoomContentControl.VerticalScrollBarVisibility) properties.

 > [!TIP]
-> If [HorizontalScrollBarVisibility](xref:@ActiproUIRoot.Controls.Navigation.ZoomContentControl.HorizontalScrollBarVisibility) or [VerticalScrollBarVisibility](xref:@ActiproUIRoot.Controls.Navigation.ZoomContentControl.VerticalScrollBarVisibility) is set to `ScrollBarVisibility.Auto` then the view will **shift** when the scrollbars are shown or hidden (as the viewport size will shrink or grow, respectively).
+> If [HorizontalScrollBarVisibility](xref:@ActiproUIRoot.Controls.Navigation.ZoomContentControl.HorizontalScrollBarVisibility) or [VerticalScrollBarVisibility](xref:@ActiproUIRoot.Controls.Navigation.ZoomContentControl.VerticalScrollBarVisibility) is set to `ScrollBarVisibility.Auto` then the view will "shift" when the scrollbars are shown or hidden (as the viewport size will shrink or grow, respectively).

 ## Batch Updates